Communications & Public Information

-We publicize the accomplishments of our talented students and faculty through the ECC's website, social media and newsletter, and we work with local news media to get the word out to even larger audiences.
+We publicize the accomplishments of our talented students and faculty through newsletters, website announcements and social media posts, and we work with local news media to get the word out to even larger audiences.

-Our virtual backpack provides access to flyers advertising District-sponsored events.
-The virtual backpack also contains approved flyers from community groups advertising events and programs that might be of interest to our students.
+Our virtual backpack provides access to flyers advertising District-sponsored events open to the community.
+The virtual backpack is also a place where community groups can post approved flyers advertising events and programs that would be of interest to our students.
 Information about submitting flyers can be found here.

 District 401's Policy on Community Connection

-A searchable online version of the Board of Education’s complete District Policy Manual can be found here.
+A searchable online version of the Board's complete District Policy Manual can be found here.